This post may contain affiliate links. Please read our disclosure policy.

 • Potatoes – we’re using Russet potatoes.
 They’re my go-to variety for soups.

-How to make creamy sausage and potato soup
+How to make creamy sausage soup

-This is an overview, and full ingredients & instructions are in the recipe card below.
+This is an overview with step-by-step photos.
+Full ingredients & instructions are in the recipe card below.

-• Crumble the sausage into a soup pot and cook it until it’s browned, then transfer to a plate.
+Crumble the sausage into a soup pot and cook it until it’s browned, then transfer to a paper towel lined plate.
+Add in the butter, then sauté the chopped onion and celery.
+Stir in the garlic and flour.

-• Add in the half-and-half, Worcestershire sauce, potatoes, red pepper flakes, and cooked sausage.
+Whisk in the broth until the flour has dissolved.
+Add in the half-and-half, Worcestershire sauce, potatoes, red pepper flakes, and sausage.
 Bring to a boil, then reduce the heat and simmer until the potatoes are tender.
-Enjoy!
+Season with salt & pepper.

 Substitutions and variations